TMJ Treatment Lansdale, PA

 How does a dentist check for TMJ?

 A dentist will first look for signs of TMJ disorders with a visual exam, feeling for pain and discomfort in the face and jaw.
-Dentists can also take detailed digital X-rays to look for teeth and jaw damage.
+Dentists can also take detailed digital X-rays for teeth and jaw damage.
 A dentist can also measure the bite and bite pressure to see how you open and close your mouth.
 Abnormalities in the bite, tooth wear, and damage to the TMJ are indicators of TMD.

 Is TMJ a dental or medical problem?